 You will also find here the ‘More tools and options’ button (the one with three dots).
-Here you will find many interesting options that will facilitate the use of the new editor.
+Here you will find many attractive options that will facilitate the use of the new editor.

 3) Document and Block Options Settings

-In this section you can also mark the post as sticky, you can change the post’s formats, add a category, tags, Featured image, Excerpt and set up Discussion.
+In this section, you can also mark the post as sticky, and you can change the post’s formats, add a category, tags, Featured image, Excerpt, and set up Discussion.

 Clicking any block will bring you to the block settings on the right side of the screen.
 Depending on the type of block you choose, its settings will change.